-The National Action Plan was updated on a regular basis in 2015, 2017 and 2020.
-The status of safety improvement measures and the schedule for implementation of individual measures were specified to update (2021) the National Action Plan.
+The National Action Plan was updated on a regular basis in 2015, 2017, 2020, and 2021.
+The status of safety improvement measures and the schedule for implementation of individual measures were specified to update (2023) the National Action Plan.
 The number of planned measures and their scope remained unchanged.

-Part I "Safety Improvement Measures" of the updated National Action Plan provides a list of measures identified by the National Action Plan upon Stress-Test Results (2013) both for the operating NPPs and Chornobyl NPP with renewed information on the current status and schedule of measures.
+Part I "Safety Improvement Measures" of the updated National Action Plan provides a list of measures of the National Action Plan upon Stress-Test Results (2013) both for the operating NPPs and Chornobyl NPP with renewed information on the current status and schedule of measures.